 There are two sides to every story, and Julius Caesar’s assassination is a prime example.
 According to Brutus and his fellow senators, Caesar was going to become a dictator and they had to protect the republic.
 In their heads, they believed they were right.
 However, we’re sure if Caesar could have defended himself, he would say that he was never going to become a dictator and was killed for no reason.
 Who’s right?
 That’s up to you to decide; we’ll never get a definitive answer!

 B. It inspired a scene in Mean Girls

 We’re sure you’ve seen Tina Fey’s classic movie.
 If not, drop everything you’re doing and watch it right now.
 Without the Ides of March, we would have never gotten to enjoy one of the funniest scenes in the movie.
 Gretchen passionately defends Brutus’s murder of Caesar, saying that maybe Brutus just wanted to share a little bit of the power.
 You go, Glen Coco.

 More importantly (sorry Tina, we love you), the Ides of March helped inspire a beautiful Shakespeare play, Julius Caesar.
 It commemorates Julius Caesar’s life and does a great job trying to show both Caesar and Brutus’s side of the argument.
 Caesar’s life may have ended early, but he gets to live on forever in literature.

-How to Celebrate Ides of March
+How to Observe Ides of March

 1. Read Julius Caesar